cit5940-25sp/cit-5940-final-project-group-10/IMPLEMENTATION_PLAN.md

 ### Phase 3: Neural Network Integration

 This phase focuses on integrating the neural network framework with the Othello game.
+Our custom strategy will be the NeuralStrategy, which leverages the neural network for board evaluation.

-#### 3.1 Neural Network Strategy
+#### 3.1 Neural Network Strategy (Custom Strategy)

-Create a strategy that uses the neural network for board evaluation:
+Enhance the NeuralStrategy to use the neural network for board evaluation:

 ```java
 public class NeuralStrategy implements Strategy {